What Other Parents Are Reading

 Cesarean Sections (C-Sections)

-Even if you're envisioning a traditional vaginal birth, it may help to ease some fears to learn why and how C-sections are performed, just in case everything doesn't go as planned.
+Even if you're hoping for a traditional vaginal birth, it may help to ease some fears to learn why and how C-sections are performed, just in case everything doesn't go as planned.

 What Is a C-Section?

 A C-section is the surgical delivery of a baby that involves making incisions in the mother's abdominal wall and uterus.
 Generally considered safe, C-sections do have more risks than vaginal births.
-Plus, you can come home sooner and recover quicker after a vaginal delivery.
+Plus, moms can go home sooner and recover quicker after a vaginal delivery.

-However, C-sections can help women at risk for complications avoid dangerous delivery-room situations and can save the life of the mother and/or baby when emergencies occur.
+But C-sections can help women who are at risk for complications avoid dangerous delivery-room situations and can be a lifesaver in an emergency.

 C-sections are done by obstetricians (doctors who care for pregnant women before, during, and after birth) and some family physicians.
 Although more and more women are choosing midwives to deliver their babies, midwives of any licensing degree cannot perform C-sections.

-- the baby is in breech (feet- or bottom-first) or transverse (sideways) position in the womb (although some babies can be turned before labor begins or delivered vaginally using forceps and anesthesia)
+- the baby is in breech (feet- or bottom-first) or transverse (sideways) position in the womb (although some babies can be turned before labor begins or delivered vaginally using special techniques)

 - the baby has certain birth defects (such as severe hydrocephalus)